zhaoq0563/Google-Login/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This project is particularly used to test the Google Login OAuth2.0 server-side flow implementation.
+This project is particularly used to test the Google Login OAuth2.0 server-side flow and hybrid flow implementation.

+## Code Structure

+### ServerSide.js
+Google login button page for server-side flow implementation

+### Hybrid.js
+Google login button page for the hybrid flow implementation

+### GoogleAuthCallback.js
+The callback page to handle the response from the Google authentication

+### Dashboard.js
+Simple successful login page to show the token received from the BE API call in GoogleAuthCallback.js

+### GoogleButton.css
+Google login button css file.

 ## Available Scripts